filip-minx/ZMesh/zmesh-cpp/README.md

 * Connects to existing ZMesh message boxes using ZeroMQ `ROUTER`/`DEALER` sockets.
 * Supports `tell`, `ask`, and `try_answer` workflows with automatic retry logic and answer caching.
 * Provides a `TypedMessageBox` helper that works with arbitrary serializers.
 A ready-to-use `JsonSerializer` based on `nlohmann::json` is included.
-* Ships with a CMake build that produces a static library.
+* Ships with a Visual Studio solution that produces a static library and optional examples.

 > **Type names and interoperability**
 >